 Ron Lieber is the author of The Opposite of Spoiled and has been the Your Money columnist for the New York Times since 2008.
 Before coming to the New York Times, he wrote the ”Green Thumb” personal finance column for The Wall Street Journal and was part of the startup team at the paper’s Personal Journal section.

 Ron’s first book Taking Time Off: Inspiring Stories of Students Who Enjoyed Successful Breaks from College and How You Can Plan Your Own, co-authored with Colin Hall, was a New York Times bestseller in 1996.
-He also wrote Upstart Start-Ups, a book for young entrepreneurs, and was the co-author of a guidebook to the best entry-level jobs in the United States.
+He also wrote Upstart Start-Ups, a book for young entrepreneurs, The Opposite of Spoiled: Raising Kids Who are Grounded, Generous and Smart About Money and was the co-author of a guidebook to the best entry-level jobs in the United States.

 Ron is a three-time winner of the Gerald Loeb Award, business journalism’s highest honor.
 He lives in Brooklyn with his wife, New York Times reporter Jodi Kantor, and their two daughters.